OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 ## Recap

-To summarize, below a list of all the task-specific software that we need to use.
-We will run some of them and use only file format from others.
+To summarize, below is a list of all the task-specific softwares that we need to use.
+We will run some of them and use only file formats from others.

   ![Pipeline](img/filepipe_s.png)